ryanhaticus/COMS327/README.md

 ### Hikers and Rivals

 Hikers and Rivals follow an efficient path to the player based on their respective cost maps.
+Note that if there is no valid path to the player as that player is blocked by other trainers or immovable terrain, then hikers and rivals will not move.

 ### Pacers